ssg-research/BliMe/firesim/README.md

 	firesim runworkload
 	```

-1. **IMPORTANT** once all the simulations are done, run "firesim terminaterunfarm" and enter "yes"
+1. **IMPORTANT** once all the simulations are done, run `firesim terminaterunfarm` and enter "yes"
 	- this terminates the f1 instances, which are the highest contributor to cost

-1. the benchmark results will be found in "deploy/results-workload/<timestamp>-spec17-intrate/results.csv"
+1. the benchmark results will be found in `deploy/results-workload/<timestamp>-spec17-intrate/results.csv`